r-lib/vctrs/tests/testthat/_snaps/subscript-loc.md

       <error/vctrs_error_subscript_oob>
       Error in `vec_slice()`:
       !
-Can't remove rows that don't exist. x Locations 27, 28, 29, and 30 don't exist.
-      i There are only 26 rows.
+Can't remove rows that don't exist. i Locations 27, 28, 29, and 30 don't exist, there are only 26 rows.

 # vec_as_location() checks dimensionality